 Now to sync up the S3 bucket with the EC2 instance, type:

 aws s3 sync /var/www/html/ s3://your-bucket-name/folder-name

 Make sure you enter the right bucket and folder name.
 Here our command will look like this:

 Below is an explanation of the sync command:

 aws s3 sync - To sync /var/www/html/ - Path where the file is placed in EC2 Instance s3://your-bucket-name/folder - Path where to Sync in S3 bucket

-Now, go back and refresh the folder page with the S3 bucket to see that the index.htm file has been synced.
+Go back and refresh the folder page with the S3 bucket to observe the synced ‘index.htm’ file.

 Congrats, you have successfully synced up to your S3 but with an EC2 Instance!